Showing posts with label CrossFit. Show all posts

 12-month update:

 About six months ago I began to do what Dave Asprey calls “Bulletproof Coffee Intermittent Fasting” (BPCIF) This involves the same 16:8 intermittent fast that I was doing except with the addition of consuming one ‘bulletproof coffee’ in the morning.
 Dave proposes that you get most of the benefits of IF (cell autophagy, insulin sensitivity, improved body composition etc) due to the fact that you are still fasting from carbohydrate and protein.
 However, the fat from the butter and MCT oil gives you the fuel necessary to get you through the morning and optimize brain function and performance.
 I personally find that BPCIF works very well for me.
 I do this most days of the week.
-I don’t think it is good to keep exactly the same routine when it comes to meal frequency and best generic levitra overnight size.
+I don’t think it is good to keep exactly the same routine when it comes to meal frequency and tadalafil size.
 I try to mix it up to keep my body guessing.

 If you found this article interesting or helpful you can do me a HUGE favor by sharing it with your friends using this link for Facebook.